mchav/dataframe/test_coverage.md

   - Applying many throws exception when the function type doesn't equal.
 DONE

 * applyWhere
-  - Applies function when target column criteria is met
+  - Applies function when target column criteria is met.
+DONE
   - When criterion column doesn't exist throw an error.
+DONE
   - When target column doesn't exist throw an error.
+DONE
   - When the type of the criterion column doesn't exist throw an error.
 DONE
   - When the type of the target column doesn't exist throw an error.
 DONE
   - When the criterion function has the wrong type throw an error.
 DONE